risingwavelabs/risingwave-docs/cloud/cluster-connect-to-a-cluster.md

 1. [Install `psql`](https://www.risingwave.dev/docs/current/install-psql-without-postgresql/) in your environment.

-    > `psql` is a command-line interface for interacting with PostgreSQL databases, including RisingWave Database.
+    > `psql` is a command-line interface for interacting with PostgreSQL databases, including RisingWave.

 2. In RisingWave Cloud, go to [**Clusters**](https://risingwave.cloud/clusters/).